August 26, 1902, the caption states: "President

 I looked through a few other books and found the same story that Sewall recounted on page 182, in Theodore Roosevelt in the Badlands by Roger L. Di Silvestro.

-I emailed the Biddeford Historical Society asking about the train station (Paul McDonough did reply and stated his research also clarifies that the train station in the TR photo is not the Biddeford train station) in the TR photo and reached out to a couple of my TR historian friends asking if they were aware of Fred C. Watson at Elkhorn Ranch...nope.
+I emailed the Biddeford Historical Society asking about the train station (Paul McDonough did reply and stated his research also clarifies that the train station in the TR photo is not the Biddeford train station) seen in the TR photo and reached out to a couple of my TR historian friends asking if they were aware of Fred C. Watson at Elkhorn Ranch...nope.
 I then emailed Erik Johson at the Theodore Roosevelt Center at Dickinson State University.
 Erik replied that he had found Fred Watson in the 1885 Census.
 He attached the complete census and within the email, he included the names of all the "Mainers" listed in the census.
 Sure enough, there is Fred.
 Erik was not able to match the "S" and "E" branding iron with any ranch in the area.
 He did email a request to the Stockmen's Association to see if they may have a record of the brand.

 1885 Census of Billings County, Dakota Territory: